22vv0/asphyxia_plugins/README.md

 	- Updated webui data.json asset file (renamed some placeholder labels)
 	- Removed most of webui image and audio assets to minimize size.
 		- Run asset update to pull webui assets from game files.

-## fork-6.0.3.4

-### New:

-1. Main:
-	- 2024070900 support
-	- Added ARENA season 14 (rank match: MEGAMIX BATTLE)
-		- ARENA STATION set 14 added.
-	- Added TAMANEKO Adventure: new unlock system where you complete map missions and earn food for TAMANEKO.
-Completing maps unlocks new songs and new XCD charts.
-		- Track Liberation map can be enabled/disabled in the main settings.
-		- Check 'Unlocking Events -> Stamp Events -> TAMA猫アドベンチャー (TAMANEKO Adventure)' to toggle the event.

-2. Misc:
-	- Updated Achievements list.

 ### Todo: